gibchikafa/mpi_programming/README.md

-# mpi_programming
-Parallel Programming Using MPI in C
+# Parallel Programming Using MPI in C